How to Avoid Unnecessary Match Losses

 This is why we do not even allow discussion of such things in front of other players.
 Any "hypotheticals" presented within earshot of the opponent could simply be acted on as though they were a real offer.
 Good judges will interrupt these sorts of conversations as soon as they seem to be approaching dangerous territory, in order to remind the players that anything they want to ask of the judge needs to be asked away from the other players.Those players often say "oh ok judge, thanks" and continue on with exactly the same question they were about to ask, earning themselves a Match Loss.
 There's only so much we can do when the players won't listen.

 Consider the case at GP Houston 2015, where a player in a win-and-in for top 8 attempted to bribe their opponent as a "joke".
 The offer was in fact quite serious; they just tried to play it off as a joke so they wouldn't get disqualified.
-(This didn't work, because the judges there were intelligent humans who know what sentences actually mean.And as usual, a large mob of players formed up to attack the judges involved, accusing them of being terrible at their job and ruining Magic.)
+This didn't work, because the judges there were intelligent human beings who know what sentences really mean.And as usual, a large mob of players formed up to attack the judges involved, accusing them of being terrible at their job and ruining Magic.

 While that player may have been part of the small fraction of players who understand the rules perfectly well and just think that judges are idiots, most players don't understand what Bribery policy actually is.
 I constantly get asked "am I allowed to say [thing]?", and when I tell them no, they just keep proposing different combinations of words that mean the exact same thing.
 I struggle to explain to them that there is no prohibition on what you can say, the prohibition is on what you can do.